An Investigation of Newton-Sketch and Subsampled Newton Methods: Analysis

 \end{proof}

 Thus, if the initial iterate is near the solution $w^*$, then the SSN-CG method converges to $w^*$ at a linear rate, with a convergence constant of $1/2$.
 As we discuss below, when the spectrum of the Hessian approximation is favorable, condition \eqref{eig_cond} can be satisfied after a small number ($r_k$) of CG iterations.
-We should note that in a practical implementation of the SSN-CG method the number of CG iterations is not chosen by testing condition \eqref{eig_cond}, as this would involve computing the entire spectrum of the subsampled Hessian.
-Instead, one uses a well-known practical residual test \cite{mybook}

-where $\zeta \in (0,1)$, as a proxy, to choose the number of CG iterations.
-Due to equation \eqref{cggap}, the residual test well reflects and is a good proxy to condition \eqref{eig_cond}, i.e., under favorable eigenvalue distributions the residual test is satisfied after only a few CG iterations.

-We now establish a work computational complexity result.
-By work complexity we refer to the total number of component gradient evaluations ($\nabla F_i$) and component Hessian-vector products ($\nabla^2 F_iv$).
-In establishing this result we assume that the cost of evaluating a component Hessian-vector product is the same as the cost of evaluating a component gradient, which is the case for the problems investigated in this paper.
+We now establish a complexity result for the SSN-CG method that bounds the number of component gradient evaluations ($\nabla F_i$) and component Hessian-vector products ($\nabla^2 F_iv$) needed to obtain an $\epsilon$-accurate solution.
+In establishing this result we assume that the cost of the product $\nabla^2 F_iv$ is the same as the cost of evaluating a component gradient; this is the case in many practical applications such as the problem tested in the previous section.

 \begin{cor} Suppose that Assumptions A.1--A.4 hold, and let $T$ and $r_k$ be defined as in Theorem \ref{thmain}.
-Then, the work complexity required to get an $\epsilon$-accurate solution is
+Then, the total work required to get an $\epsilon$-accurate solution is

 \end{cor}